hanrick2000/LeetcodeBook/BFS/CourseSchedule.md

 Typical topological sorting, since every element has relationship with each other.
 Normally I would use `Map<Integer, Set<Integer>>` to represent this graph.
 But for this question, since all nodes are presented from 0 to n-1, so we can use the nature of array to hash index of nodes.

 The index 0 to n-1 can simplify the representation of graph!
 So we can use List[] to represent the graph and ArrayList to represent degrees.
-What if there are duplicates in the given 2D array?
-Not a problem!
+What if there are duplicates in the given 2D array? (ex, there are two pairs of [1,9]) Not a problem!
 The List[] will add it again, and array will reduce degree again.
 So the idea is, no mattter there is duplicate or not, the graph representation and in-degree representation should stick together and keep the same pace.

 ## Code